PaddlePaddle/PaddleDetection/configs/ppyolo/README.md

 ## Citation

 ```
+@article{huang2021pp,
+  title={PP-YOLOv2: A Practical Object Detector},
+  author={Huang, Xin and Wang, Xinxin and Lv, Wenyu and Bai, Xiaying and Long, Xiang and Deng, Kaipeng and Dang, Qingqing and Han, Shumin and Liu, Qiwen and Hu, Xiaoguang and others},
+  journal={arXiv preprint arXiv:2104.10419},
+  year={2021}
+}
 @misc{long2020ppyolo,
 title={PP-YOLO: An Effective and Efficient Implementation of Object Detector},
 author={Xiang Long and Kaipeng Deng and Guanzhong Wang and Yang Zhang and Qingqing Dang and Yuan Gao and Hui Shen and Jianguo Ren and Shumin Han and Errui Ding and Shilei Wen},